meta-magic/metallb-baremetal-example/README.md

 MetalLB is a load-balancer implementation for bare metal Kubernetes clusters, using standard routing protocols.

+Following section focuses Metal LB with Nginx Ingress Controller.
+If you want Metal LB with Istio (with Istio Ingress Controller) then [click here > Istio Service Mesh](https://github.com/meta-magic/metallb-baremetal-example/tree/master/istio).
+Recommended option is Metal LB with Istio.

+Under Nginx we have a simple hello world example while under Istio we have a much more powerful example to demonstrate.

 ## MetalLB requires the following to function: